QUICK SUMMARY:

 There are a few things that you should keep in mind when you are performing an SEO health check.

 Second, be sure to include all aspects of the website in your SEO audit.
-This includes the website's content, structure, backlinks, and more.
+This includes the full picture of a website’s content, structure, backlinks, and more.

 Finally, always report the results of your checkup to your client.
 Showing them what you have found justifies the actions your agency is taking.
 Not only do you deliver quick wins, but you also build trust by ensuring that your client’s long-term SEO program is in good hands.
 If you find any issues with your client’s website during your SEO checkup, it’s time to take immediate action–especially for any errors that are marked as critical (but we’ll get to that later).

-The SEO Audit Report clearly shows prospects which areas of their website are lacking and I can articulate how I would go about correcting any issues.
+An SEO audit report clearly shows prospects which areas of their website are lacking and I can articulate how I would go about correcting any issues.
 I also use AgencyAnalytics to develop trust and rapport with prospective clients by pointing out that they will have the same access to the reporting as I have.
 This helps to create an environment of transparency, honesty, and trust.
 Adam Allen, CEO, LeaseMyMarketing

 If your agency is also managing a client’s technical SEO aspects, these are things your team can tackle one at a time.
 Once you have fixed the issue, you should then report the results to your client.
 This will allow them to see that you have taken action and that their website is now performing better.